 The T-SITE application deadline for new transfer students entering UMBC in the fall 2016 is will be March 14, 2016.
 Note that this is the admissions priority deadline for transfer applications.
 Current transfer students who entered UMBC from Maryland community colleges in Spring 2016 will also be eligible to apply for T-SITE for the fall 2016.

-Interviews for selected applicants will take place in April at UMBC.
-All T-SITE Scholarship recipients must attend orientation in early June and the new Scholar Retreat during the summer 2014 at UMBC.
-Specific dates for interviews, orientation, and the retreat will be posted in the near future.
+Interviews for a selected group of applicants will take place in April 2016at UMBC.
+All T-SITE Scholarship recipients must attend orientation in early June and the new Scholar Retreat during the summer 2016 at UMBC.
+Specific dates for orientation and the retreat will be posted in the near future.

-1. Complete an admissions application to UMBC by February 14, 2014, including submission of your official transcripts.
+1. Complete an admissions application to UMBC, including submission of your official transcripts.

 Who is eligible?

-- Majoring in computer science, computer engineering, information systems, chemical or mechanical engineering
+- Majoring in computer science, computer engineering, or information systems

 - a US Citizen or Permanent Resident